Effective date: February 28, 2023

 - Payment processors.

-- Our payment processing partner Stripe, Inc. (“Stripe”) collects your voluntarily-provided payment card information necessary to process your payment.
+- Our payment processing partners Stripe, Inc. (“Stripe”) and PayPal, Inc. (“PayPal”) collect your voluntarily-provided payment card information necessary to process your payment.

 - Advertising Partners.
 These parties help us market our services and provide you with other offers that may be of interest to you.
 They include: